Asian Table Tennis Championships 2021 | ExBulletin

 The Indian table tennis team defeated Jordan 3-0 in Group 1 of the women’s team event at the 2021 Asian Table Tennis Championships, in Doha, on Tuesday.
 Sutirtha Mukherjee, Archana Kamath and Ayhika Mukherjee each won their respective matches to give India a comfortable victory.

 Each match consists of five matches, with a team having to win three matches to seal the score.
-World number 97 Sutirtha Mukherjee defeated her Jordanian opponent in the opening match, beating her in sets 11-6, 11-6, 11-4 to give India the lead.
+World No. 97 Sutirtha Mukherjee beat her Jordanian opponent in the opening match, beating her in straight sets 11-6, 11-6, 11-4 to give India the lead.

 Young Archana Kamath, who is in late form and reached the quarter-finals of last week’s WTT Star Contender in Doha, had the better of Taimmaa Abo-Yaman 3-0 (11-6, 11-5, 11-3) .
 On the other hand, Ayhika Mukherjee completed the formalities by beating Yara Aldmaisy 11-7, 11-1, 11-1.

 The Indian women’s team will face Nepal in the next group 1 match of the 1st division.
-If India manages to win the tie, they will lead the group and qualify for the 1st Division semi-finals.
-The winner and runner-up of the 1st division will have direct entry into the championship division, where they will compete for the title with six other teams.
+If India manages to win the tie, they will lead the group and qualify for the 1st division semi-finals.
+The winner and runner-up of the 1st division will get direct entry to the championship division, where they will compete for the title with six other teams.

-Disclaimer: The opinions expressed in this article are the personal opinions of the author.
-The facts and opinions expressed in the article do not reflect the views of Algulf.net and Algulf.net does not accept any responsibility or liability for this.

 The mention sources can contact us to remove/changing this article